opendocsg/slw-judgments-backfill/2012_SGCA_41/report.md

 79     Taking the same approach adopted in _Leo Teng Choy_ , we hold that it was not the intention of the Testator that the trustees should withhold sale of the Property indefinitely even to the detriment

 of the beneficiaries.
 It is trite law that the 1st Respondent has the fiduciary duty to act, and to exercise his discretionary powers, in the best interests of the beneficiaries.
-In _Ng Eng Ghee and others v Mamata Kapildev Dave and others (Horizon Partners Pte Ltd, intervener) and another appeal_ [2009] 3 SLR(R) 109, this court held at [153] that:
+In _Ng Eng Ghee and others v Mamata Kapildev Dave and others (Horizon Partners Pte Ltd, intervener) and another appeal_ <span class="citation">[2009] 3 SLR(R) 109</span>, this court held at [153] that:

  ...
 It is the paramount duty of trustees “to exercise their powers in the best interests of [all] beneficiaries of the trust” ( Crown v Scargill [1985] Ch 270 per Sir Robert Megarry VC at 286287).
 The relevant circumstances must be assessed in deciding whether the appropriate standard of care has been observed.